Wiiiyaah/1DV610_L3/README.md

 - (Alternatively get a web hosting account from a web hotel with above given requirements)
 - Upload the files in this project to the chosen server (either local or to the web hotel)
 - Open up the uploaded directory/URL in your browser
 - VOILA!
-Everythign should be ready to try!
+Everything should be ready to try!

 ## Extra Use-Cases